The Scream

 Munch recalled that he had been out for a walk at sunset when suddenly the setting sun's light turned the clouds "a blood red".
 He sensed an "infinite scream passing through nature".
-Scholars have located the spot to a fjord overlooking Oslo and have suggested other explanations for the unnaturally orange sky, ranging from the effects of a volcanic eruption to a psychological reaction by Munch to his sister's commitment at a nearby lunatic asylum.
+Scholars have located the spot along a fjord path overlooking Oslo and have suggested various explanations for the unnaturally orange sky, ranging from the effects of a volcanic eruption to a psychological reaction by Munch to his sister's commitment at a nearby lunatic asylum.

 Munch created two versions in paint and two in pastels, as well as a lithograph stone from which several prints survive.
-Both painted versions have been stolen, but since recovered.
-In 2012 one of the pastel versions commanded an at-the-time highest nominal price paid for an artwork at a public auction.
+Both painted versions have been stolen from public museums, but since recovered.
+In 2012, one of the pastel versions commanded the highest nominal price paid for an artwork at a public auction at that time.